umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 \end{align}
 $$

-The idea behind this discount factor $\gamma$ is to decrease the contribution of rewards to the optimisation objective --- often called the 'expected discounted return' in Reinforcement Learning (RL) --- more and more as the prediction evolves into the future.
+The idea behind this discount factor $\gamma$ is to decrease the contribution of rewards to the optimisation objective (the expected discounted return) more and more as the prediction evolves into the future.
 Note also that the state value function is inherently recursively defined, such that

 $$
 \begin{align}